 Do Not Call Violation

-Since the implementation of the National Do Not Call Registry, several telemarketing companies have received citations and many do not call violators have had to pay steep fines for non-compliance.
-The citations and fines illustrate the need for telemarketers and sellers to ensure that their efforts are in full compliance with the Telemarketing Sales Rule (TSR).
+Since the implementation of the National Do Not Call Registry (NDNCR), many companies conducting outbound calls have received citations and many do not call violators have had to pay steep fines for non-compliance with its regulations.
+Also during this time, many more consumers have put their land line and wireless phone numbers on the NDNCR.
+According to the FTC's National Do Not Call Registry Data Book - 2014, "the Registry has continued to grow since its inception in the summer of 2003.
+At the end of Fiscal Year (FY) 2014 (October 1, 2013 - September 30, 2014), there were more than 217 million active registrations.
+The citations and fines, plus the growing number of NDNCR registrations, emphasize the need for telemarketers and sellers to ensure that their outbound calling efforts are in full compliance with the Telemarketing Sales Rule (TSR).

 The FCC and FTC have since issued hundreds of citations and millions of dollars in fines to do not call violators.
-Had many of these telemarketers, however, been able to claim “Safe Harbor”, they could have avoided these costly fines.
-The TSR’s Safe Harbor provision provides a means for do not call list violators to avoid civil penalties or sanctions for erroneously calling a number on the National Registry.
+Had many of these telemarketers, however, been able to successfully claim “Safe Harbor”, they could have avoided these costly fines.
+The TSR’s Safe Harbor provision provides guidelines for legitimate sellers and telemarketers to avoid do not call list violations and civil penalties or sanctions for erroneously calling a number on the National Registry.

 To claim Safe Harbor in the event of a violation, a telemarketing company must show:

 - it has established and implemented written procedures to honor consumers’ requests not to be called